lekhrajdinkar/02-spring/01_aws/01_compute/03_lambda-01-saa.md

   - by services(eg: s3 trigger lambda)
   - by SDK/CLI
     - `--invocation-type Event` for making async call from cli
+- Avoid using recursive code, never have a Lambda function call itself :point_left: :point_left:

 ### 1. Scaling
 - auto-scale with load` (parallel Lambdas, `max- 1000`)